These 4 U.S. Ski Resorts Could Defy Seasons and Open Before Halloween

 2. Loveland Ski Area, Colorado

-Loveland Ski Area has opened before Halloween for three of the last five years; great odds, in my opinion!
+Loveland Ski Area has opened before Halloween for three of the last six years; great odds, in my opinion!

 And every trip we’ve taken to Loveland Ski Area has been an adventure.